 City gardening and farms for learning and well-being

 Many children in urban areas grow up with limited access to the living landscape.
 Research results show that outdoor education and physical activity have positive effects on children’s learning as well as physical and mental health.
-There are good examples of outdoor educational activities such as school gardens, where children can learn how to grow their own vegetables and 4H farms, where children meet with farm animals.
+There are good examples of outdoor educational activities such as school gardens, where children learn how to grow their own vegetables and 4H farms, where children meet with farm animals.
 In such activities, children learn about the ecosystems, how food is produced and how to interact with nature.
-How can we provide these creative learning environments for our children in urban areas?
+How can we provide these creative learning environments for more children in urban areas?
 Space is a restricted resource and economic and social aspects limit the possibilities.
 Still, society gains a lot of fostering healthy individuals that grows into responsible adults favouring an evolvement of a sustainable environment.
-What can we do to stimulate a positive development of urban areas for children?

 Considering the limited space in growing cities, and the challenges to reach out to all socio-economic layers in the city, which are the key factors for establishing sustainable city gardening and farms?
 And which are the key challenges to consider, and stakeholders to involve.